organizers

 Organizers

-ifrec_building Immunology Frontier
+ifrec_building Immunology Frontier Research Center

 Osaka University Immunology Frontier Research Center (IFReC), directed by Prof. Shizuo Akira, was selected by the Japanese Ministry of Education, Culture, Sports, Science, and Technology as one of the nation's five elite World Premier International (WPI) Research Centers.
 Since the WPI program was established in 2007, IFReC has engaged in high-level research that is expected to make it an internationally renowned immunology research center.
-The science of immunology explores the mechanisms by which the immune system protects the body against pathogens such as bacteria, fungi and viruses.
-Because the immune systemhas evolved to eliminate“non-self, it causes rejection of transplanted organs; moreover its malfunction can give rise to various immune disorders including allergies, cancer, and autoimmune diseases.
+The science of immunology explores the mechanisms by which the immune system protects the body against pathogens such as bacteria, fungi, and viruses.
+Because the immune system has evolved to eliminate non-self, it causes rejection of transplanted organs; moreover its malfunction can give rise to various immune disorders including allergies, cancer, and autoimmune diseases.
 The scientific goal of IFReC is to contribute to a more comprehensive understanding of the dynamics of the immune system by employing not only traditional immunology experiments, but also a variety of imaging and bioinformatics technologies.
 To this end, IFReC has recruited a diverse team of imaging and informatics scientists.
 These efforts will enable immunologists to directly track the dynamic behavior of immune cells and their cell-to-cell networks in order to clarify how immune cells respond to pathogens and cancers in vivo.

 sign_building The Singapore Immunology Network